TimSC/osm2pgcopy/README.md

 	python osm2pgcopy.py greece-latest.osm.bz2 greece-

 And wait for a while.
-You can see the results and change permissions so it can be accessed by the postgres user:
+You can see the results and change permissions so it can be accessed by the postgres user (possibly including allowing permissions for postgres to read all parent folders):

     ls -lh greece-*.csv.gz